tesar-tech/zodoc/input/posts/en/selective_blur.md

 title: Selective blur
 lead: How to blur background only
 Published: 11/03/2018
-Tags:
+Tags: [matlab, filters, gaussian, blur]
-  - filters
-  - gaussian
-  - blur
-datazooFiles:
-  - imgs/kytka256.jpg
+datazooFiles: imgs/kytka256.jpg
+prerequisites: Matlab
 ---

 Blur only part that is not the flower itself.
 In fact, the entire image is blurred, and foreground is replaced by the original image.